Hegar's sign

 Hemophilia

 A group of hereditary disorders characterized by prolonged bleeding and sometimes excessive bleeding.
 There may be bleeding into joints, gastrointestinal tract, and urinary tract.
-On laboratory the activated partial thromboplastin (PTT) time is prolonged.
+On laboratory testing, the activated partial thromboplastin time (PTT) is prolonged.
 However, the prothrombin time (PT) and bleeding time are normal.

 For the newborn at risk for hemophilia it is best to avoid fetal scalp electrodes, forceps, and vacuum extraction.
 The pediatrician should be notified of the baby's possible hemophilia.
 Circumcision, if desired, should be delayed as well as intramuscular injections until coagulation studies are completed and the diagnosis of hemophilia is either established or ruled out.